Geometric stabilisation via p-adic integration: Introduction

-where $\#^w$ is a weighted count taking both automorphisms and $w$ into account.
 Let us stress here, that formula \eqref{incount} is derived by only considering generic fibres (of the $p$-adic fibration), which is the key point in the way we use $p$-adic integration.
+In Subsection \ref{ExampleSection} we also give a toy example for this argument.

 The key points of the argument are contained in Subsections \ref{set-up}-\ref{character}, and the main computation is given in Subsection \ref{character}.
 We recommend that a reader familiar with the theory of Higgs bundles, starts reading these subsections, before delving into the more technical parts of the paper.